 That led me to develop the Mental Fitness Workshop, which is a 90 minute workshop that contains my most up-to-date thoughts on the importance of mental fitness and how to build it.
 If you are looking to learn more about mental fitness, I recommend signing up for one of those workshops.
 You can also see these two relatively recent blog posts on mental fitness workouts and mental training exemplars.

 There is variation between these resources on how I describe and approach the topic of mental fitness.
-This is probably confusing to readers, but reflects that I have been developing the mental fitness model on the fly and my thoughts on the topic are developing rapidly.
+This is probably confusing to readers, but reflects that I have been developing the mental fitness model on the fly and in the public domain, and my thoughts on the topic are developing rapidly.

-Thus I recommend, if the topic is of interest to you, starting with the workshop.
-It is the most up-to-date description of my understanding of mental fitness.
+Thus I recommend, if the topic is of interest to you, starting with the workshop or the Handout.
+They are the most up-to-date descriptions of my understanding of mental fitness.

 What is it?